 Ambassador David Killion, chair American committee for Tyre, Mary-Jane Deeb, Chief, AMED, Library of Congress, Robert Newlen, Chief of Staff, Library of Congress, and Dr. Maha El-Khalil Chalabi, General Secretary, International Association to Save Tyre.
 The Symposium, which was the highlight of the week-long activities,brought together 14 speakers.
 Each one an expert in some aspect of Phoenicia’s historical legacy, from its wine industry to its phoneticalphabet, from its ceramic art to its famous purple dye obtained fromthe murex mollusks.
 James F. Fitzpatrick, adjunct Professor at Georgetown Law School, brought the symposium to an end by stressing the need to protect Tyre’s many priceless archaeological treasures.

-for their cause would at the very least preserve them, but,” he emphasized, “this would rob the country of its historical wealth.
+“To ban the export of looted treasures, as some suggest, would merely further encourage groups like ISIS to destroy them.
+To allow such groups to sell smaller treasures in the black market to raise money for their cause would at the very least preserve them, but,” he emphasized, “this would rob the country of its historical wealth.
 Areal solution can only be achieved when the entire international community solves the problem together.”

 (R-L) Dr. Maha El-Khalil Chalabi, General Secretary, International Association to Save Tyre presents recognition awards to Jonathan Coopersmith and Clay Pell.

-two levels of this spectacular column-and-marble setting to enjoy exquisite Lebanese food and to pay tribute to the late Senator Claiborne Pell (D-RI) and the Honorable Esther Coopersmith for their work at forming the American Committee for Tyre.
+A gala dinner-reception followed the symposium in the evening.
+It was held in the main entrance hall of the Library of Congress, where hundreds of guests in government, academia, and politics gathered on two levels of this spectacular column-and-marble setting to enjoy exquisite Lebanese food and to pay tribute to the late Senator Claiborne Pell (D-RI) and the Honorable Esther Coopersmith for their work at forming the American Committee for Tyre.

 “My grandfather would be thrilled if he were alive today to receive this honor,” Clay Pell said upon receiving an achievement award for the late senator.
 “Like you, Dr. Chabali, he was a lover of history, and he too dedicated his life to our cultural and historical heritage for the future generations to enjoy.”